cse110-fa21-group7/cse110-fa21-group7/admin/onboard.md

 2. install Node.js and npm
 3. In your local run ` npm install`run to install the dev dependencies
 4. create .env file in your root directory.
 Then go to https://spoonacular.com/ to register a API key for yourself.
-5. Copy these 2 lines to you .evn file.
+5. Copy these 2 lines to your .evn file.
 >API_RECIPE_VALUE = "YOUR spoonacular API KEY"
 >
 >API_IMGUR_KEY = "1b99956c57a5642"